From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 $ service datakit restart

-- Create an Nginx view in the Guance platform and view data
+- Create an Nginx view on the Guance platform and check the data

-Refer to Creating Scenarios and Views Steps: Scenario —> New Scenario —> New Blank Scenario —> System View (Create Nginx) View Example (quickly check Nginx-related metrics and logs to determine Nginx health):
+Steps: Scenario —> New Scenario —> New Blank Scenario —> System View (Create Nginx)

-For detailed steps, refer to the document <MySQL DataKit Integration>
+Refer to the document <Mysql DataKit Integration> for detailed steps.

 $ mysql -uroot -p